brantr/lux-website/docs/source/policies.rst

 Overview
 --------

-Thanks for becoming a user of the lux system at UCSC.
+Thanks for becoming a user of the *lux* system at UCSC.
 Below, we highlight the user policies for the system.
-Anyone using the lux cluster assents to these policies as a condition of access to the lux cluster.
+Anyone using the *lux* cluster assents to these policies as a condition of access to the *lux* cluster.
 For questions, please email `Brant Robertson <email_brant_>`_.

-.. _acknowledgements:
+.. _acknowledgments:

-Acknowledgements
+Acknowledgments
 ----------------

-All users of *lux* must include the following acknowledgement in any publication resulting or benefitting from usage of the system:
+All users of *lux* must include the following acknowledgment in any publication resulting or benefitting from usage of the system:

 	**We acknowledge use of the lux supercomputer at UC Santa Cruz, funded by NSF MRI grant AST 1828315.**

-Including this funding statement is critical, and users and any related Co-I are responsible for adding this acknowledgement.
+Including this funding statement is critical, and users and any related Co-I are responsible for adding this acknowledgment.
 Failure to include this statement in publications that used *lux* will be considered a `policy violation <policy_violations_>`_.

 Notification of Publications
 ----------------------------
-Please let `Brant Robertson <email_brant_>`_ know about any publications arising or benefitting from your access to *lux* (and please include the `acknowledgements <acknowledgements_>`_ in the published version!).
+Please let `Brant Robertson <email_brant_>`_ know about any publications arising or benefitting from your access to *lux* (and please include the `acknowledgments <acknowledgments_>`_ in the published version!).

 Scheduler and Queues
 --------------------